justin-marian/cla-16bits-adder/README.md

 - **cin**: Input carry bit (carry-in).
 - **sum**: Output port for the result of addition.
 - **cout**: Output carry bit (carry-out).

-**Synthesis and Performance Metrics:**

-The synthesis of the CLA circuit uses FPGA resources such as LUTs and Flip-Flops to achieve the desired functionality and performance.